 10. Be wary of public Wi-Fi

-Don’t let the convenience of Internet access cloud your judgment.
+Also keep in mind the digital travel safety tips!
+Don’t let the convenience of internet access cloud your judgment.
 When you use public Wi-Fi, hackers looking to steal valuable information can access your data including credit card or Social Security numbers.
 If you do need wireless Internet service, set up a virtual private network (VPN) that will allow you to access the Internet securely while traveling.
 Also make sure to use a safe Netflix VPN when streaming your favorite tv show or movies!